containers/podman/docs/podman-info.1.md

 ## DESCRIPTION

-Displays information pertinent to the host, current storage stats, configured registries, and build of podman.
+Displays information pertinent to the host, current storage stats, configured container registries, and build of podman.

 ## OPTIONS